 There are five main stages in the application process for PhD candidates:

 - Select your topic and find a supervisor.
-PhD supervision relies on matching your research interests with those of your supervisor; before proceeding to the next stage, you should consult our advice on finding a supervisor.
+PhD supervision relies on matching your research interests with those of your supervisor; before proceeding to the next stage, you should consult advice on finding a supervisor.
+Please note that if you are unable to secure in-principle support from a supervisor, it is unlikely that we will be able to offer you a place on the PhD programme.

 - Prepare your supporting documents, including references.
 You are strongly advised to contact your referees and provide them with your research proposal ahead of time so that they can make specific comments on your suitability for research in your chosen topic.